gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+08.10.2014
+- implemented WWE All Stars support - everything except the animation (use -noanim option)

 06.10.2014
 - significantly reduced memory footprint of loaded package
 - closing package files when they're not needed; this allows umodel to perform batch export